Pranab-JD/Adaptive-Step-Size-Controller/Readme.txt

 Important points to be noted: -

 1. Order of the method is defined in Systems_1D.py and System_2D.py.
 Needs to changed in accordance with the method used.
 By default, it is set to 3.

 2. If eigen values from the linear matrix operator is used, 'its_power' is not needed (= 0) in 'self.Solution'.

-3. For inviscid Burgers' equation, choose initial value of dt = 2 * self.adv_cfl.

-4. For embedded methods, 'its_sol' is already included in 'its_ref'.
+3. For embedded methods, 'its_sol' is already included in 'its_ref'.